Leon-Yu0320/BTI-Plant-phenotyping/README.md

 **Parameters used for analysis will be displayed here**
 ![image](https://user-images.githubusercontent.com/69836931/170578823-b774752e-8328-49e7-a3a5-0e5ce3976e04.png)

-Based on these selected time periods of experiment, one image per day will be randomly selected to validate parameters from image pre-processing steps (parameters selected will be printed in a log file), warning message will be sent if images were missed from desired time period under certain folders.
+Based on these selected periods of the experiment, one image per day will be randomly selected to validate parameters from image pre-processing steps (parameters selected will be printed in a log file), warning message will be sent if images were missed from desired time period under certain folders.
 After parsing parameters from the database, these sample images will be processed by [**batch processing function from PlantCV**](https://plantcv.readthedocs.io/en/v3.7/pipeline_parallel/)

 ![image](https://user-images.githubusercontent.com/69836931/170578867-2eb55c69-735e-4895-88af-78566aa6c167.png)

-Users are able to check quality of images either using pop-up window (Intallation of [**Xming**](http://www.straightrunning.com/XmingNotes/) or similar software is required) or local laptop image viewers.
+Users are able to check the quality of images either using a pop-up window (Intallation of [**Xming**](http://www.straightrunning.com/XmingNotes/) or similar software is required) or local laptop image viewers.
 Please check more details regarding quality judgement of images [**protocols**](https://www.protocols.io/file-manager/092FD0D9DB1A426CA4106CB9D482C7FA).

 ![image](https://user-images.githubusercontent.com/69836931/170578910-e0f0c643-5a45-4475-a46c-48845053e898.png)

 ![image](https://user-images.githubusercontent.com/69836931/170578942-9b76ec96-e4b6-46c6-b9e7-58cf320cf13c.png)

-After quality control of sample images been processed, users will be asked if they decide to process rest images or if parameters should be modified for quality improvement.
+After quality control of sample images has been processed, users will be asked if they decide to process rest images or if parameters should be modified for quality improvement.
 After adjustment of parameter, users should update database and re-launch the analysis
 ![image](https://user-images.githubusercontent.com/69836931/170578992-be8ded75-37bb-4974-977f-1e80bed060e8.png)

 ![image](https://user-images.githubusercontent.com/69836931/170579002-1fe36861-fd46-4db6-8273-816c31316700.png)

 #### OPTION 2: bulk analysis for multiple experiments
 When tackling multiple experiments or large datasets, bulk analysis is recommended by incorporating experimental design metadata into a table (see the below example).
-In this pipeline, three arguments will be provided by users, including an experimental design table containing metadata, the type of experiments (**options: "MULTI_PLANT", "SIDE_VIEW"**), and mode of analysis regarding inclusion of one random image per day (**sample images**) or all images (**option: "SAMPLE","ALL" DEFAULT: ALL**) as shown from the attached picture.
-To start with the program, a tabular design table is required with restricted format regarding column information.
+In this pipeline, three arguments will be provided by users, including an experimental design table containing metadata, the type of experiments (**options: "MULTI_PLANT", "SIDE_VIEW"**), and the mode of analysis regarding inclusion of one random image per day (**sample images**) or all images (**option: "SAMPLE","ALL" DEFAULT: ALL**) as shown from the attached picture.
+To start with the program, a tabular design table is required with a restricted format regarding column information.
 Please note that there are different column numbers from design table for MULTI_PLANT and SIDE_VIEW types of experiments.
 In addition, without providing the mode option (**-m argument**), all images under the image folder will be used for analysis.

 **Type in the following command to check the help page**
 ```
 bash 1_BULK_IMAGES.sh -help
 ```
-**Help page will be displayed as folow:**
+**Help page will be displayed as follows:**
 ```
 *************************************** WELCOME TO USE BULK ANALYSIS FOR IMAGES ***************************************